NicolasMSalas/eco395m_ml_coffee_trees/README.md

 ### Chris Cain

 ### Juan Guerra
+Cleaned/pulled commodities data, and futures data.
+Created one data frame with all merged features.
+Worked on the random forest model code.

 ### Benjamin Hinrichs
 Extracted and cleaned sentiment data, troubleshot on several models, organized readme, gathered info for requirement file